 OpManager is a tool by ManageEngine.
 OpManager helps an administrator keep a close eye on the infrastructure, network and the Application Performance Management “APM”.
 It can be used for either Windows or Linux environments.

 The User Graphical Interface makes it very easy to use and also highly customizable.
 OpManager best features include Network and Server management, traffic analysis, network configuration management and fault and performance management.
 The essential edition, for up to 25 devices can be purchased for $595.
+We’ve written up an extensive review of ManageEngine Opmanager for you to get a better understanding of its benefits and features.

 4. Nagios XI and Core